-To use a responsive banner position and make a banner that transforms from a 300x250 to a 900x250 check this flag and then use HTML5 code to handle different window sizes inside your banner, through css media queries.
+To use a responsive banner position and make a banner that transforms from a 320x100 to a 900x250 check this flag and then use HTML5 code to handle different window sizes inside your banner, through css media queries.
 The iframe containing the banner will be resized to match the height defined inside of the banner.

 When you flag the responsive checkbox the width will be forced to “-1” and you can’t edit it.
 It will be controlled by the HTML5 code or by the layout of the site.

 Each position that you create will be available in the position selector when you create/edit a banner: